 The staff and governors of Bridgewater Primary School are committed to providing an appropriate, high quality education to all children.
-Rebecca Cope is our school SENCO and any queries regarding SEN should be direct to her via Rebecca.cope@salford.gov.uk.
+Mrs Cope is our school SENCO and any queries regarding SEN should be direct to her via the Bridgewater email address.